MagicPoulp/swift_exercise1/README.md

 We do not use the recent library SwiftUI because not all devices can run it.

 We use a Table View because it suits well the problem at hand.
+We also use a  Material Design List based on a UICollectionViewController and using a Podfile.

 We use the Interface Builder and Auto Layout as much as possible.